Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 For example, a pet getting insulin for diabetes, then starting a Corn Silk and Gymnema supplement can have their blood sugar drop too low.

-Chemotherapy and radiation therapy in combination with supplements and herbs has to be planned on an individual basis, depending on what medications, herbs and therapies are being provided.
+Chemotherapy and radiation therapy in combination with supplements and herbs has to be planned individually, depending on what medications, herbs, and therapies are being provided.

 Why Oncologists May Discourage the Use of Supplements and Herbs

-Generally veterinary oncologists have concerns with the combination of supplements, herbs and oncology due to the lack of formal safety studies.
+Generally, veterinary oncologists are concerned with combining supplements, herbs, and oncology due to the lack of formal safety studies.

 Most herbs and supplements that may have human safety studies don’t have safety studies on the veterinary side.
 The evidence-based medicine approach is taken from human medicine.

-Your integrative/holistic veterinarian or oncologist may not have as many qualms about safety, because they use supplements regularly and share knowledge with each other.
+Your integrative/holistic veterinarian or oncologist may not have as many safety qualms because they use supplements regularly and share knowledge with each other.
 They are very helpful in determining what needs to be done for your pet.

 Food Interactions

-Food and herb interactions are much less likely in animals, but certain combinations of food and herbs can result in gastrointestinal upset or acid reflux, especially if they are eating any tomatoes, or potatoes.6
+Food and herb interactions are much less likely in animals.
+Still, certain combinations of food and herbs can result in gastrointestinal upset or acid reflux, especially if they are eating any tomatoes or potatoes.6

 Anesthesia

-Let your veterinarian know what supplements you are giving before a procedure to know if any need to be stopped prior to anesthesia.
+Let your veterinarian know what supplements you are giving before a procedure to know if any need to be stopped before anesthesia.

-If it is an emergency procedure, let your veterinarian know all supplements your dog is taking, so they can adjust medications if needed.
+If it is an emergency procedure, let your veterinarian know all supplements your dog takes, so they can adjust medications if needed.

 My Best Tips for Choosing the Best Dog Supplements

-Choosing supplements is not easy or straightforward.
+Choosing supplements is not easy.
 Here are some of my best tips to help you on your supplement journey.

-- If your pet has health issues or is on medications please consult with an integrative or holistic veterinarian, to help you navigate which supplement(s) will be the most valuable to your pet.
-You can look on the American Holistic Veterinary Medical Association (AHVMA) website for a provider near you.
+- If your pet has health issues or is on medications, please consult an integrative or holistic veterinarian, to help you navigate which supplement(s) will be the most valuable to your pet.
+You can look for a provider near you on the American Holistic Veterinary Medical Association (AHVMA) website.

-- Keep a list of supplements, medications and dosages your pet is getting on your phone or a paper list in your wallet/purse for veterinary appointments.
-Taking a picture of the front of the bottle as well as the ingredients list is especially helpful.
+- Keep a list of supplements, medications, and dosages your pet is getting on your phone or a paper list in your wallet/purse for veterinary appointments.
+Taking a picture of the front of the bottle and the ingredients list is especially helpful if your veterinarian is unfamiliar with it.

 - Do your homework so you know the medication(s) your pet is already on, how his supplement(s) work in the body, and if there are known interactions, in humans or animals.
-What is safe in people is not always safe in animals, but animal herbal interactions studies are limited, so it’s a good place to start.
+What is safe in people is not always safe in animals, but animal-herbal interaction studies are limited, so it’s a good place to start.

 The Supplement Decision Tree

-It can be overwhelming to decide what supplement to use, and you do not want to over-supplement your dog.
+Deciding what supplement to use can be overwhelming, and you do not want to over-supplement your dog.

 Here is a good decision tree to use.